Texas energy board members resign over state’s bungled snowstorm response

 However, others familiar with the practice of appointing some out-of-state board members said it helps ensure a diversity of opinion on the board.

 “Any good chairman of a corporate board will find outsiders, will seek outsiders to join their boards that don’t see things in quite the same way as people within the company.
-There’s been a conscious effort over the decades to bring outsiders onto the board,” said Tom “Smitty” Smith, formerly director of the nonprofit group Public Citizen in Texas.
+There’s been a conscious effort over the decades to bring outsiders onto the board,” said Tom “Smitty” Smith, a former director of the nonprofit group Public Citizen Texas.

 The electrical grid in Texas is unique in that it is almost entirely disconnected from the rest of the country.
 Texas politicians have long taken pride in the state’s cheap, sparsely regulated power grid.
-Former governor Rick Perry, who later became U.S. energy secretary, was quoted in the wake of the storm remarking: “Texans would be without electricity for longer than three days to keep the federal government out of their business.”
+Former governor Rick Perry, who later became U.S. energy secretary, was quoted in the wake of the storm remarking, “Texans would be without electricity for longer than three days to keep the federal government out of their business.”

 In place of federal oversight, Texas’s energy grid is governed by ERCOT.

-But as the grid went black at the height of a snowstorm last week, a maximum demand mark set by ERCOT was quickly surpassed as residents started using more power.
+But as the grid went black at the height of the snowstorm last week, a maximum-demand mark set by ERCOT was quickly surpassed as residents started using more power.
 Gas pipelines and pumps froze, knocking power plants offline.

-Investigations into the specific causes of the power failures are ongoing and have not yet produced a conclusion.
-But many, including Gov. Greg Abbott (R), have blamed ERCOT for failure to prepare.
+Investigations of the specific causes of the power failures are ongoing and have not yet produced a conclusion.
+But many, including Gov. Greg Abbott (R), have said ERCOT failed to prepare.

-Abbott said the council members failed to prepare for a winter storm that never should have spiraled into an energy emergency.
+Abbott said the council members failed to prepare for a winter storm that shouldn’t have spiraled into an energy emergency.
 In a statement, he called the lack of preparedness “unacceptable” and promised to get to the bottom of it.

 “When Texans were in desperate need of electricity, ERCOT failed to do its job and Texans were left shivering in their homes without power,” Abbott said.
 “ERCOT leadership made assurances that Texas’ power infrastructure was prepared for the winter storm, but those assurances proved to be devastatingly false.”

-Still others said Abbott, too, has some responsibility for the power outages.
-Rep. Lloyd Doggett (D-Tex.) criticized Abbott and Perry for allegedly ignoring warnings that the state’s electrical infrastructure required certain upgrades to cope with harsh weather.
+Still others said Abbott, too, bears some responsibility for the power outages.
+Rep. Lloyd Doggett (D-Tex.) criticized Abbott and Perry, saying they ignored warnings that the state’s electrical infrastructure required certain upgrades to cope with harsh weather.

 “ ‘Be prepared’ is definitely not their motto,” Doggett said of the state’s Republican leadership.

 ERCOT had previously been chided by the Federal Energy Regulatory Commission for failing to hold enough energy in reserve leading up to a similar storm in 2011.
 Texas’s isolation from the federal grid meant it couldn’t borrow from other states to compensate for the shortfall.
-And there is also the question of whether more resources should have been invested in “winterizing” the state’s physical power infrastructure.
+And there is also the question of whether more resources should have been invested in winterizing the state’s physical power infrastructure.

 In the board’s defense, ERCOT President Bill Magness said the council did act quickly to avert a larger catastrophe that would have resulted in months-long power outages.